wtmatlock/dtp-comparative-genomics/README.md

 As a heads up, [Panaroo](https://github.com/gtonkinhill/panaroo) requires Python v.
 3.9, and you will need to install [Mash](https://github.com/marbl/Mash) v.
 2.1 to have access to the `triangle` mode.

-Additionally, running the scripts will require `matplotlib`, `numpy`, and `pandas` in the same environment.
+Additionally, running the scripts will require [matplotlib](https://anaconda.org/conda-forge/matplotlib), [numpy](https://anaconda.org/conda-forge/numpy), and [pandas](https://anaconda.org/conda-forge/pandas) in the same environment.

 ## Downloading the dataset
 First, we want to download our dataset: